LilahTovMoon/RouterBug/README.md

 There's a [test](https://github.com/dotnet/aspnetcore/blob/main/src/Mvc/Mvc.RazorPages/test/Infrastructure/PageActionDescriptorProviderTest.cs#L332-L339) which seems to think the `descriptor.RouteValues["page"]` should have `/Index` for both descriptors, despite the `descriptor.AttributeRouteInfo.Template` only having `/Index` in one of the two.
 So I could simply be wrong about the RouteValues.

-I can use an `IPageRouteModelConvention` to remove the `/Index` selector and reset the model.RouteValues["page"] to exclude `/Index`.
-I'm not sure I'd ever want to route to `/People/Index` instead of just `/People`.
-A demo of this is shown at https://github.com/lilahtovmoon/RouterBug/tree/customPageRouteModelConvention
+I can use a [custom IPageRouteModelConvention](https://github.com/lilahtovmoon/RouterBug/blob/customPageRouteModelConvention/RouterBug/Routing/CustomPageRouteModelConvention.cs) to remove the `/Index` selector and reset the `model.RouteValues["page"]` to exclude `/Index`.
+I'm not sure I'd ever want to route to `/People/Index` instead of just `/People` so there is a workaround.